10 Exercises That Burn 200 Calories in Under 3 Minutes

-- Lateral hops: Make small jumps side to side as if you are jumping over an invisible line (below).
+- Lateral hops: Make small jumps side to side as if you are jumping over an invisible line (above).

 Don't stop at just 2.5 minutes, though.
 Besides upping your total calorie burn, longer exercise helps you stay healthy and prevent disease.
 Aim for at least 150 minutes a week; here are five ways to make sure you hit that number.